nandoflorestan/keepluggable/README.rst

 We want the experience to be as convenient as possible for the user:

-- We need to add error logging.
 - CSRF protection
-- Detect image rotation and rotate it before creating thumbnails
 - Read EXIF data to fill in date and location, hopefully before the user types these
 - Read other EXIF, IPTC, and XMP metadata in photo files
 - Detect whether an image is already in the store and let the user edit it
 - Allow the user to draw a square on the image to generate the thumbnail
 - Configure what kinds of files are accepted (e. g. only images)
-- Define policies for formats: whether to convert/serve JPG, PNG, GIF
 - generate image tag with alt, title (maybe legend) etc.
 - trigger an event when image is uploaded
 - search images to edit or remove them